 Our dedicated team of advisers offer personalised, confidential, support to help you navigate the unique challenges of a global mobile lifestyle.

 Today’s partners are dynamic, independent and diverse, with wide-ranging backgrounds, experience and professions.
 We tailor our services to meet your individual needs.

 We offer courses and workshops on continuing your career in another country.
 We provide information on schooling, healthcare and financial planning.
 And for those who might experience difficult times in their life, we offer pastoral support and guidance.
 With close links to the 100-strong global network of Community Liaison Officers, we ensure the FCO’s family policies are fit for purpose, and can consult and lobby on your behalf.

 As a diplomatic partner you’re automatically a member of the DSFA, so please register now to explore all the information on our website, receive our magazine and newsletter, and connect with our networking groups.

 DSFA members enjoy access to our sponsorship scheme, which gives grants of up to £2,500 for employment training, plus bespoke career coaching and priority on training courses.
 Become a member now for just £30 a year.

 Moving your life abroad is an exciting step, but it can also be daunting.
 Let us help you make the journey a smooth and rewarding one.

 FCO Extranet content is moving to the DSFA website.
 For Health and Welfare, see the Family pages.
-For Travel Package, Expenses and Passports, see the Going Overseas pages.
+For Travel Package, Expenses and Passports, see the Going on a Posting pages.
 We are gradually uploading material and appreciate your patience while we make the move.

 This information is duplicated from the FCO Diplohub.
 While we work closely with them to ensure that the guidance is up to date and to avoid mistakes, responsibility for the accuracy of the material rests with them [or the FCO].
 Also, while reference is made to Posthub and Prism, non FCO staff do not have access to these pages.